ORNL/curifactory/sphinx/source/getting_started.rst

 the object from file and return it rather than running the stage code.

-The ``@stage`` decorator has a ``cachers`` parameter which should be passed a list of the appropriate cachers to use for the associated outputs list.
+The ``@stage`` decorator has a ``cachers`` parameter which should be given a list of the cachers to use for the associated outputs list.
 Curifactory comes with a set of default cachers you can use, including ``JsonCacher``, ``PandasCSVCacher``, ``PandasJsonCacher``, and ``PickleCacher``.

-In the example below, we define a “long-running compute” stage, to demonstrate cachers short-circuiting computation
+In the example below, we define a “long-running compute” stage, to demonstrate cachers short-circuiting computation:

 .. code-block:: ipython3